M4tt-/kafka-python-postgres-etl/README.md

 # kafka-python-postgres-etl

-This project demonstrates a containerized, Python-based, Kafka cluster for real-time streaming (and ETL) of vehcile data.
+This project demonstrates a containerized, Python-based, Kafka cluster for real-time streaming (and ETL) of vehicle data.
 It is written in Python 3.6 (see `requirements.txt`).

 There are two main goals:
-1. To (reliably) monitor and store real-time streaming data from a *fleet* of vehicles.
+1. To monitor and store real-time streaming data from a *fleet* of vehicles using Apache Kafka.
 2. To demonstrate how the infrastructure for such an application may be automatically provisioned (IaC) and scaled.

 Here's a short blurb about how it works: